master-csmi/2024_team_scrum/README.md

 3 - Komi Joseph Béni ASSIGBE

-### the Role and Principles of THe Scrum Methodology:
+### the Role and Principles In  THe Scrum Methodology:
   - Role
   - Principles